-If taken previous to a leave of absence the courses in which current competency must be demonstrated prior to the resumption of studies or progression in the professional phase of the PA Program can include but are not limited to Pathophysiology (PAS 534-535), Clinical Medicine (PAS 601-603), Basic Sciences and Clinical Laboratory Medicine (PAS 604, 605), Clinical Applications (PAS 606,607), Medical Pharmacology (PAS 547, 648), and Didactic or Clinical Comprehensive Examinations.
-Specific courses or examinations are subject to the approval of the program director.
+If taken prior to a leave of absence the courses in which current competency must be demonstrated prior to the resumption of studies or progression in the professional phase of the PA Program can include but are not limited to Pathophysiology (PAS 534-535), Clinical Medicine (PAS 601-603), Basic Sciences and Clinical Laboratory Medicine (PAS 604, 605), Clinical Applications (PAS 606, 607), Medical Pharmacology (PAS 547, 648), and Didactic or Clinical Comprehensive Examinations.
+Specific courses or examinations are subject to the approval of the Program Chair and Director of Didactic Education.